Esowteric/browser-custom-dns/README.md

 Wait until the console reports that the DLL has been successfully injected, then try out a few addresses in the browser.

-If you want to check out non-ICANN domain names, then you'll need to set up a DNS proxy server such as Acrylic on your LAN and point this app at your custom DNS server.
+If you want to check out non-ICANN domain names, then you'll need to set up a DNS server on your LAN and point this app at that.
 The hosts and IPs in the app config file point to my test sites, but most of the time these are offline.

 ## Development